Johnson imposes COVID-19 'Plan B' in England to contain Omicron | Health

 - United Kingdom

-British Prime Minister Boris Johnson imposed tougher COVID-19 restrictions in England on Wednesday, ordering people to work from home, wear masks in public places and use vaccine passes in a bid to slow the spread of the Omicron coronavirus variant.
-Undermined by accusations that his staff partied at Downing Street during a Christmas lockdown last year, Johnson said Omicron was spreading rapidly and he had no choice but to move to "Plan B" to buy time and get more booster shots into arms.
-While still a long way from the full lockdowns that hammered the economy earlier in the pandemic, the new measures could cut visitors to restaurants, cafes and shops in city centres in the run up to Christmas and deal a fresh blow to Britain's finances.
+British Prime Minister Boris Johnson imposed tougher COVID-19 restrictions in England on Wednesday, ordering people to work from home, wear masks in public places and use vaccine passes to slow the spread of the Omicron coronavirus variant.
+Undermined by accusations that his staff partied at Downing Street during a Christmas lockdown last year, Johnson said Omicron was spreading rapidly and he had no choice but to move to "Plan B" while a vaccine booster programme rolls out.
+While still a long way from the full lockdowns imposed earlier in the pandemic, the new measures were described as a "hammer blow" for city centre restaurants, cafes and shops that are desperate for Christmas trade to rebuild their finances.

-A fast start to the vaccine programme has since helped to contain the impact, and in recent months cases have held steady at around 43,000 daily infections and 135 deaths after Johnson lifted most restrictions in England.
-But the emergency of the Omicron variant has put governments on edge around the world.
-Britain has discovered 568 confirmed cases of Omicron so far.
+"The renewed 'work from home' order during the most important trading period of the year is a hammer blow for our retail and leisure tenants," said Jace Tyrrell, CEO of New West End Company.
+While many businesses adapted well to working from home, sectors such as hospitality, entertainment and travel have been hit by huge losses.
+Unlike previous lockdowns, a furlough job support scheme is also no longer available.

+A poll from Savanta ComRes also suggested some people may be less willing to follow new restrictions following the revelations around the Downing Street party.
+A leaked video showed senior staff laughing and joking over how to explain a gathering in Downing Street during a Christmas COVID-19 lockdown last year.
+Johnson has apologised.

+The prime minister also said COVID restrictions could not last forever and the country may need to have "a conversation" about what to do when a substantial proportion of the population refuses to get a vaccine.
 Scotland, Wales and Northern Ireland set their own COVID restrictions and had already set tougher rules.
-(Additional reporting by Alistair Smout, David Milliken, William James, Paul Sandle and Elizabeth Piper, writing by Kate Holton and and Guy Faulconbridge, editing by David Milliken, William Schomberg and Janet Lawrence)
+(Additional reporting by Alistair Smout, David Milliken, William James, Paul Sandle and Elizabeth Piper, writing by Kate Holton and and Guy Faulconbridge, editing by David Milliken, William Schomberg, Janet Lawrence, William Maclean)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)